sebw/task.sh/README.md

 ## Why task.sh?
 How does it work?

-I'm a huge shortcut keyboard user.
+I'm a huge keyboard shortcuts user.

 I have searched for a simple todo application for a few hours and couldn't find any that was lightweight, simple, and easily accessible from keyboard shortcuts.